-Identify the animal with an official backtag at the time of receipt, unless the animal is already backtagged.
+1. Identify the animal with an official backtag at the time of receipt, unless the animal is 1 2 already backtagged.
 Backtags shall be applied 4 inches behind the shoulder and 4 inches below the topline.

-4 2.
+3 2.
 Make a record under par. (b).

-5 (b) A record under par. (a)2. shall include all of the following:
+4 (b) A record under par. (a)2. shall include all of the following: 5 1.

-6 1.
 The animal's official backtag number.

-7 2.
+6 2.
 The date on which each bovine animal was received.

-8 3.
+7 3.
 The name and address of the person from whom the animal was received.

-9 4.
+8 4.
 Whether the animal was of a beef or dairy breed.
-If the animal is a beef and dairy 10 crossbreed, it shall be classified as a beef breed.

-5. The animal's official individual identification if the animal leaves the premises of an animal dealer or animal market operator, other than for direct shipment to slaughter.
-If the animal has no official individual identification, the animal dealer or animal market operator shall insert an official eartag in the animal's right ear before the animal leaves the premises.

-(c) A person who is required to make a record under par. (b) shall retain that record for at least 5 years, and shall make the record available to the department for inspection and copying upon request.

-ATCP 10.22 Bovine animals; imports.
-(1) CERTIFICATE OF VETERINARY INSPECTION. (a) Requirement.
-Except as provided in par. (b), no person may import a bovine animal into this state unless a valid certificate of veterinary inspection accompanies the animal.
-The certificate shall include all of the following information:
+If the animal is a beef and dairy 9 crossbreed, it shall be classified as a beef breed.
+10 5.
+The animal's official individual identification if the animal leaves the premises of an 11 animal dealer or animal market operator, other than for direct shipment to slaughter.
+If the 12 animal has no official individual identification, the animal dealer or animal market operator shall 13 14 insert an official eartag in the animal's right ear before the animal leaves the premises.
+15 (c) A person who is required to make a record under par. (b) shall retain that record for at least 5 years, and shall make the record available to the department for inspection and copying 16 upon request.
+17 ATCP 10.22 Bovine animals; imports.
+(1) CERTIFICATE OF VETERINARY INSPECTION.
+18 (a) Requirement.
+Except as provided in par. (b), no person may import a bovine animal into this 19 state unless a valid certificate of veterinary inspection accompanies the animal.
+The certificate 20 shall include all of the following information: 21 22 1.
 The official individual identification of the bovine animal.
+Official individual

-Official individual identification is not required for veal calves or steers imported from a brucellosis free state or
+23 identification is not required for veal calves or steers imported from a brucellosis free state or

 1 nation, or from a brucellosis class A state, if that state or nation is also an accredited tuberculosis 2 free state or nation and the certificate of veterinary inspection clearly identifies the shipment 3 destination and the number of animals included in the shipment.
 4 2.
 A report of any negative brucellosis test required under sub.
 (2).
-5 3.
-A report of any negative tuberculosis test required under sub.
+5 2.3.
+A report of any negative tuberculosis test required Formatted: Bullets and Numbering 6 under sub.
 (5).
-6 4.
+7 4.
 A Wisconsin import permit number, if an import permit is required under sub.
-(3) or 7 (5).
-8 5.
-If the animal is imported to an approved import feed lot, the feedlot permit number 9 assigned to that feed lot under sub.
+(3) or 8 (5).
+9 5.
+If the animal is imported to an approved import feed lot, the feedlot permit number 10 assigned to that feed lot under sub.
 (9).
-10 6.
+11 6.
 Any other information required under this section.
-11 (b) Exemptions.
-A certificate of veterinary inspection is not required under par. (a) for 12 any of the following: 13 1.
+12 (b) Exemptions.
+A certificate of veterinary inspection is not required under par. (a) for 13 any of the following: 14 1.
 An animal imported directly to a slaughtering establishment for slaughter.
-14 2.
+15 2.
 An animal imported directly to a federally approved livestock import market under s.
-15 ATCP 10.07(4).
-16 17 18 19 20 21 NOTE: ATCP 10.07(4)(c) prohibits the operator of a federally approved livestock import market from releasing an imported bovine animal to a location in this state unless the animal meets bovine import requirements under this chapter.
+16 ATCP 10.07(4).
+17 18 19 20 21 22 NOTE: ATCP 10.07(4)(c) prohibits the operator of a federally approved livestock import market from releasing an imported bovine animal to a location in this state unless the animal meets bovine import requirements under this chapter.
 Animals shipped directly to slaughter are exempt from certain import requirements that would otherwise apply.
-22 3.
-An animal imported directly to a veterinary facility for treatment, provided that the 23 animal is returned to its place of origin immediately following treatment and there is no change 24 of ownership while the animal is in this state.
-25 4.
-An animal returning directly to its place of origin in this state following treatment in a 26 veterinary facility outside this state, provided that the animal was shipped directly to the veterinary facility and there was no change of ownership while the animal was outside the state for veterinary treatment.
+23 3.
+An animal imported directly to a veterinary facility for treatment, provided that the 24 animal is returned to its place of origin immediately following treatment and there is no change 25 of ownership while the animal is in this state.